open-tiktoka/DouyinPy/docs/source/users/installation.rst

 Installation
 ============

-How to install TikTokPy
+How to install DouyinPy
 -----------------------

-Install the ``tiktokapipy`` package (or add it to your project requirements) and set up Playwright:
+Install the ``douyinapipy`` package (or add it to your project requirements) and set up Playwright:

 .. code:: console

-    pip install tiktokapipy
+    pip install douyinapipy
     python -m playwright install